chuck97/Sirius_Ice/Problem1/4_sphere_surface_triangulation/README.md

 1) You need to specify configuration file (./config.txt):

-first line: path to previously generated .out file
+*first line*: path to previously generated .out file

-second line: postfix to the file
+*second line*: postfix to the file

-third line: output folder for generated .txt files (I recommend use full path to build folder in current directory)
+*third line*: output folder for generated .txt files (I recommend use full path to build folder in current directory)

 2) Build code in "build" directory
 ```